 - Maintaining the Freddie Mac fraud hotline (800) 4FRAUD8.

 - Fraud Hotline: (800) 4FRAUD8

 - Home Value Suite: Home Value Explorer® and Home Value Calibrator®

 - Quality Control Resources and Fraud Prevention Web site

 - Fraud-related articles available on FreddieMac.com

-- Register to attend our free Seller’s In-House Quality Control Program webinar.
+- Check out the Seller's In-House Quality Control Program tutorial, available 24/7.